ejfox/website/content/blog/selecting-a-cms.md

 ## The argument for no CMS

+Let's get to the point: unless you can easily list the reasons why you need a CMS, your default should be to avoid it as long as possible.

-The longer you keep your content outside of the CMS, the longer you have complete control over your code and you don’t have to worry about compatibility issues and artificial limitations.
+The longer you keep your content outside of the CMS, the longer you have complete control over your content and your code and you don’t have to worry about compatibility issues and artificial limitations.

 The downside is that it takes time, effort, and intentionality to build everything from scratch.
 If you want to add features like comments or social sharing, you have to build those yourself or find a plugin that works with your system.
+This approach is only valuable if you want to create work that looks unlike everyone else's, and can benefit from the value of complete control.

-But the tools and frameworks for creating websites quickly change the equation.
+The tools and frameworks for creating websites quickly change the equation.
 If I can use tools like Tachyons, Nuxt, and Supabase to create complex scalable applications in hours, why would you then spend additional hours trying to get it to work within the limitations of a legacy CMS? [[2022-prototyping-toolkit]]

 ### Redefine 'CMS' and bring your own

 But what does it actually mean to not have a CMS?
 It means that instead of entrusting your database of content and assets to a third party, you treat them like you already do; as folders of content in your local filesystem.
 This encourages a bring-your-own CMS approach; use whatever Markdown editor you want.
 Use whatever image editing tool you want.

 By bringing your content out of a traditional web-based CMS, you unlock the ability to use your existing toolset without the friction of working through web-based recreations with a fraction of the functionality.

 You can keep your folder of assets in markdown in sync with whatever system you want; a GitHub repo, Dropbox or Google Drive folder, or using keeping it all in an Obsidian Vault and using Obsidian Sync.